NVIDIA-NIM-Agent-Blueprints/multimodal-pdf-data-extraction/README.md

 ## Get Started

 1. Apply for [Early Access](https://developer.nvidia.com/nemo-microservices).
-2. Once you have the Early Access, login to NGC and Follow the below instructions
+2. Once you have the Early Access, login to NGC and download the `Enterprise RAG - Docker workflow` Resoruce and then Follow the below instructions

     * Install [Docker Engine and Docker Compose](https://docs.docker.com/engine/install/ubuntu/).